What is bubonic plague, aka 'black death', reported in China? All you need to know

 What is bubonic plague?

-According to the World Health Organisation (WHO), the disease is caused by the bacteria Yersinia Pestis, a zoonotic bacteria usually found in small mammals and their fleas, with the symptoms of the disease appearing after an incubation period of one to seven days.
+According to the World Health Organisation (WHO), the disease is caused by the bacteria Yersinia pestis, a zoonotic bacteria usually found in small mammals and their fleas, with the symptoms of the disease appearing after an incubation period of one to seven days.
 The disease usually spreads from bites of fleas that have fed upon infected creatures like mice, rats, rabbits and squirrels.

 What is the disease?
 There are two main forms of the plague: bubonic and pneumonic (when plague advances to the lungs).
-According to WHO, bubonic plague is the most common form and is characterised by painful swollen lymph nodes or 'buboes'.
+According to WHO, bubonic plague is the most common form and is characterized by painful swollen lymph nodes or 'buboes'.
 It is a rare disease now—from 2010 to 2015, there were 3,248 cases reported worldwide, including 584 deaths.
 It is now mostly endemic in Democratic Republic of the Congo, Madagascar, and Peru.

 What are its symptoms?
 According to WHO: Sudden onset of fever, chills, head and body aches, and weakness, vomiting and nausea.
 In bubonic plague, the lymph node becomes inflamed, tense and painful (almost the size of a chicken's egg), called a ‘bubo’.
-At advanced stages of the infection, the inflamed lymph nodes can turn into open sores filled with pus.
+At advanced stages, the infection the inflamed lymph nodes can turn into open sores filled with pus.
 When it advances to the lungs, pneumonic plague becomes the most virulent form of plague.
 Septicaemic plague (in bloodstream) can cause tissue death and subsequent blackening of fingers, toes and nose, according to Mayo Clinic.

 How does it transmit?
 According to WHO, human-to-human transmission of bubonic plague is rare.
 However, any person with pneumonic plague may transmit the disease via droplets to other humans.